-When Your Child's ADHD Affects Your Relationship
+When Your Child's ADHD Affects You as a Couple

 "Anytime you have a child with a condition like ADHD that impacts his ability to socialize, to follow rules, to learn, and listen, it impacts your marriage," says Los Angeles psychotherapist Jenn Berman, PhD.
-"As parents and as a couple, you need to listen, work together, and focus not only on your child, but each other as well."

 "Many times, I see two parents who are on different pages when it comes to whether their child has ADHD at all, or if they do agree to that, how it should be treated," says Mark Wolraich, MD, a pediatrics professor at the University of Oklahoma Health Sciences Center.

 It can take some time to come to terms with the diagnosis.
 If one of you gets there first, give your partner time.
 You may even need to get a second opinion.
 Once you're on the same page about the diagnosis, work as a team to decide your plans for treatment.

 Terry Dickson, MD, director of the Behavioral Medicine Clinic of NW Michigan, has ADHD.
 So do his two children.
 His wife doesn't.